learn-js/learnjs-01-introduction/book.md

 It’s difficult, and it doesn’t make sense at first.
 This is normal.

 You’re going to make mistakes.
-There’s a trick for dealing with that problem.
-A trick that works really well.
+There’s a trick for dealing with that problem -- a trick that works really well.

 The trick is to be OK with making mistakes.